lenincompres/DOM.create/README.md

       onclick: () => fieldEnabled.value = !fieldEnabled.value
     },
     input: {
-      enabled: fieldEnabled.bind(), // You may call the bind method on the binder itself.
+      enabled: fieldEnabled.bind(), // You may call the bind method on the binder instead of DOM.bind().
       value: fieldEnabled.bind(value => value ?
 'The field is enabled.' : 'The field is disabled.')
     }
   }